-Disposal in areas on the Site shall be permitted only at the locations specified in Clause 6 of Annexure MRTS04.1.
-Where no such areas are specified in Clause 5 of Annexure MRTS04.1, all surplus material and/or Unsuitable Material shall be removed from the Site in accordance with Clause 11.3.
+Disposal in areas on the Site shall be permitted only at the locations specified in Clause 6 of Annexure MRTS04.1 to this Technical Specification.
+Where no such areas are specified in Clause 5 of Annexure MRTS04.1 to this Technical Specification, all surplus material and/or Unsuitable Material shall be removed from the Site in accordance with Clause 11.3.

-Placement of surplus material and/or Unsuitable Material in areas on the Site shall be conditional on it being placed in neat and uniform lines which will remain stable and free draining in the long term and compacted by traversing with construction machinery.
+Placement of surplus material and/or Unsuitable Material in areas on the Site shall be conditional on it being placed in neat and uniform lines which will remain stable and free-draining in the long term and compacted by traversing with construction machinery.
 The finished surface of the material shall be treated by topsoiling and grassing or other equivalent method so that it is not subject to erosion.